Has the pandemic exodus put newsrooms on the at-risk list?

 Romantic views

-Commentary about newsrooms from people who have worked in them can be borderline romantic, almost always nostalgic, and laced with exceptionalism.
-Are newsrooms really so different than other offices?
+Newsroom discourse can be borderline romantic, almost always nostalgic, and laced with exceptionalism.
+Are newsrooms really so different from other offices?
 Certainly, if you walk into one, they don’t look as if they are, with little of true excitement or uniqueness on hand to show lanyard-wearing visitors since the days when printing presses rolled on site.

 Rest in peace the smoke-filled newsroom of All the President’s Men and its ilk – as parodied in Seth Meyers’ comedy sketch Newspaper Movie – where window-deprived reporters dressed exclusively in shades of brown and grey wait in suspense as the distinguished veteran editor paces about before giving the go-ahead to run a story that goes “straight to the top”.

-Among media employees, attitudes to going back – if they are indeed given the choice – will vary according to age, location, housing status, need for social contact and need to be in close proximity to particular institutions.
-They will also depend on the extent to which they believe career opportunities will be conferred on them just for showing up and claiming that flexible workstation, and the extent to which they believe career opportunities exist at all.
+Among media employees, attitudes to going back – if they are indeed given the option – will vary according to age, location, housing status, need for social contact and need to be in close proximity to particular institutions.
+They will also depend on the extent to which they believe career opportunities will be conferred on them just for showing up and claiming that flexible workstation – and the extent to which they believe career opportunities exist at all.

 Empty desks